 - you will graduate with a baccalaureate degree from an accredited college or university prior to admission to the OTD program (if accepted).

-A successful application should meet the following minimum requirements:
+Applicants should meet the following minimum requirements (see additional requirements below):

 - A minimum cumulative GPA of 3.0 (based on a 4.0 scale) for upper division (junior and senior level) undergraduate college coursework.